How to Negotiate Salary for Your Next Career Move

 Be confident & concise

-If the employer cannot agree to your requested salary or compensation arrangement being flexible and open will allow for dialog.
-You may be able to ask for alternative incentive options such as performance-based bonuses or structures, instead of the Base salary(? ).
+If your employer cannot agree to your requested salary or compensation arrangement Being flexible and open can help create space for discussions.
+It is possible to inquire about alternative incentive options such as performance-based bonuses or models instead of Base salary(? ).

-Make sure to remain professional throughout the negotiation process regardless of how well or not: getting too defensive or imposing unreasonable demands will likely cause a negative result for everyone involved.
+You must remain professional during the negotiation process - regardless of how successfully or badly it’s going Being too aggressive or making unreasonable demands could cause a negative result for all parties that is.

 Practice active listening